aammd/MS_computational_ecology_opinion/ms.md

 ## Establishing the currencies of collaboration

 An important question to further the integration of of computational approaches to the workflow of ecological research is to establish *currencies* for collaborations.
 Both at the scale of individuals researchers, research groups, and larger research communities, it is important to understand what each can contribute to the research effort.
-I attempt to represent this in panel B of
+I attempt to represent this in \autoref{flow}.
-\autoref{flow}.
 As ecological research is expected to be increasingly predictive and policy-relevant, and as fundamental research tends to tackle increasingly refined and complex questions, it is expected that research problems will become more difficult to resolve; this is, I think, an incentive for a collaboration that builds on the skills that are specific to different approaches.

 There is no tip-toeing around the fact that computational ecologists will be *data consumer*, and this data will have to come from ecologists with active field programs.
 Recognizing that computational ecology *needs* this data as a condition for its continued existence and relevance should motivate the establishment of a way to credit and recognize the role of *data producers* [which is discussed in @pois15sdc, in particular in the context of massive dataset aggregation].

-- research parasitisim
-- @evan16gpc -- no cost

-- ecological research is not going to get easier so requires to capitalize on strengths
-  + {>> data management and software, computing <<}
-  + {>> high quality data + taxonomic expertise <<}
-  + {>> end-goal is the resolution of problems <<}
+Data users should be extremely pro-active in the establishment of crediting mechanisms for data producers; as the availability of these data is crucial to computational approaches, and as we do not share the cost of collecting these data, it behooves thus to make sure that our research practices do not accrue a cost for our colleagues with field or lab programs.

+This said, the fear of data parasites taking away data and publishing faster, thereby scooping the people involved in data collection, has no empirical support [@evan16gpc]; there is a necessary delay between the moment data are available, and the moment where they are re-used (especially considering that data are, at the earliest, published at the same time as the paper).
+This delay is introduced by the need to understand the data, see how they can be combined, develop a research hypothesis, etc..
+The fact that data re-use is not instantaneous conveniently reveals another piece of information about computational ecology: it relies on different skills, and different tools.
+One of the most fruitful avenue for collaboration lies in recognizing the strengths of different domains: the skills required to assemble a dataset (taxonomic expertise, natural history knowledge, field know-how) and the skills required to develop robust computational studies (programming, applied mathematics) are different.
+If anything, this calls for increased collaboration, where these approaches are put to work in complementarity.

 !{flow}

+The end-goal of ecological research is problem solving. {== to be continued==}

 ## Training and advising computational ecologists